 Major Jacob Gray Chapter, NSDAR was founded in February 1980 by Charlotte Huntley with the help of the North Little Rock Prudence Chapter.
 The chapter started with 13 members.
 She has held many positions at the chapter and state level of the DAR.
 Charlotte was a sweet soul.
 Quiet but fierce.
 Even in the last few years, when her body was failing her, her mind was still sharp.
 She still attended the chapter meetings as she could (which was most meetings).
 She will be missed.

 Charlotte Ann Huntley, 92 of Jacksonville, passed away April 11, 2019 at her home.
 She was born December 14, 1926 in Concord, New Hampshire to Roger and Edith Strong.
 She was preceded in death by her parents, her husband, Russell Huntley and son, Gary Huntley.
 Charlotte loved to bowl and travel.
 She had a generous heart and was known and admired as a giving person.
 Charlotte worked as a bank teller and later promoted to bank loans.
 She taught Sunday school at many churches and was a member of Christian Church of Jacksonville for many years.
 Charlotte was founding chapter regent of the Major Jacob Gray Chapter, NSDAR in Jacksonville starting with only 13 other ladies that has grown to 72 today.
 She also helped her husband build Modern Chemical Incorporated, an International Company.
-Charlotte was a loving wife, mother and grandmother.
-She is survived by daughter, Nancy Burger and husband Larry; son, John Huntley and wife Joanne; brother, Roger Strong: 7 grandchildren, 134 great-grandchildren, 2 great great-grandchildren, several nieces, nephews and friends. (photo credit to unknown Major Jacob Gray photographer)
+Charlotte was a loving wife, mother, grandmother, great-grandmother, and great-great-grandmother.
+She is survived by daughter, Nancy Burger and husband Larry; son, John Huntley and wife Joanne; brother, Roger Strong; 7 grandchildren, 14 great-grandchildren, 2 great-great-grandchildren, several nieces, nephews and friends. (photo credit to unknown Major Jacob Gray photographer)